leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/rank-room-rpc-hardening-plan-2025-11-10.md

   if jsonb_typeof(v_payload) <> 'array' or jsonb_array_length(v_payload) = 0 then
     return query
-      select 0::integer as reconciled, 0::integer as inserted, 0::integer as removed;
+      select 0::integer as reconciled, 0::integer as inserted, 0::integer as removed, '[]'::jsonb as sanitized;
   end if;

   delete from public.rank_match_queue q